Last man standing

 As already highlighted in our last note, David exited his position in German utility RWE, which is exposed to the development of renewable power generation.
 With large oil companies now bidding for seabed rights to develop their own offshore wind farms, David believes that returns for new projects are likely to come down in the long term.

 More recently, HHI sold its positions in Finnish industrial Metso Outotec, and Ashmore, an emerging markets asset manager.
-The manager said Metso Outotec’s shares had performed very strongly since the initial investment in 2020, and the valuation had reached a level where risks to slowing global economic were not being discounted.
-Meanwhile, he sold Ashmore on fears that the fallout of the Russian and Ukraine conflict on EM debt markets may impact the performance of the company’s underlying funds given it is a specialist EM debt manager.
+The manager said Metso Outotec’s shares had performed very strongly since the initial investment in 2020, and the valuation had reached a level where risks to slowing global economic growth were not being discounted.
+Meanwhile, he sold Ashmore on fears that the fallout of the Russian and Ukraine conflict on emerging market debt markets may impact the performance of the company’s underlying funds given it is a specialist emerging market debt manager.

 HHI performed strongly over 2021, achieving an NAV return of 19.8% on a total return basis, outperforming its blended benchmark’s rise of 14.1%.
 The overweight position in equities relative to bonds versus the benchmark contributed to performance, while gearing further enhanced returns given the strong market backdrop.

 Holdings in wealth manager St. James’s Place, self-storage company Big Yellow and software provider Sage were particularly positive for performance while holdings in Tesco, NatWest and Anglo American were also beneficial.
 We discuss performance attribution, including both positive and negative detractors on page 14.